ah0y/chat.io/README.md

 ## Demo
-Check out the [demo] (https://agile-taiga-95812.herokuapp.com) on Heroku!
+Check out the [demo](https://agile-taiga-95812.herokuapp.com) on Heroku!

 ## Added Features
-+ Uses the HTML5 Geolocation API to ask a User for permission to access their location and persist it to a MongoDB as `location`
++ Uses the HTML5 Geolocation API to ask a User for permission to access their location and persist it to a MongoDB under the field `location`
 + Added a `/profile/` route and functionality for a User to add `likes` to their profile
 + Made the landing route after authenticating, `/rooms/`, only show all online Users within a 10 mile radius that also have at least one mutual like
 +  Added a `/friends/` route and the ability for a User to send friend requests to other Users